awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 1. From **Source provider**, choose the repository that contains the Java application you want to build\.

-1. Enter information, such as a repository URL, that AWS CodeBuild uses to locate your application\.
+1. Enter information, such as a repository URL, that CodeBuild uses to locate your application\.
 The options are different for each source provider\.
 For more information, see [Choose source provider](create-project.md#create-project-source-provider)\.

 1. From **Environment image**, choose **Managed image**\.